Short overview of the asylum procedure

 In December 2021, the High Court (Tribunal Supremo) issued a decision establishing that an application for international protection implies the automatic suspension of the expulsion procedure for the irregular stay until the competent asylum authorities issue a decision which rejects or declares the application inadmissible.
 This means that the expulsion or return order cannot be executed before a decision on the asylum application has been taken, because during the decision-making period of the asylum application the stay of the applicant cannot be considered as irregular.[12]

-In November 2022, the High Court (Tribunal Supremo) adopted a decision establishing the obligation for the administration to evaluated the existence – or lack of – humanitarian reasons to impede the applicant’s return, and thus on the granting or not of the residence permit on such grounds.
+In November 2022, the High Court (Tribunal Supremo) adopted a decision establishing the obligation for the administration to evaluate the existence – or lack of – humanitarian reasons to impede the applicant’s return, and thus on the granting or not of the residence permit on such grounds.
 The High Court indicates that the administration is however obliged to consider such motives only if an explicit request has been made during the administrative phase of the asylum procedure, while in case of vulnerable applicants the administration is obliged ex officio to assess and determine the existence of humanitarian reasons.[13]

-In February 2023, Article 3 of the asylum law was modified through the law for the equal opportunities of transgender persons and guarantees of rights of LGTBI people, in relation to the definition of ‘refugee’, by the introduction of ‘gender identity’ as one of the grounds of persecution.[14]
+In February 2023, Article 3 of the asylum law was modified through the law for the equal opportunities of transgender persons and guarantees of rights of LGTBI+ people, in relation to the definition of ‘refugee’, by the introduction of ‘gender identity’ as one of the grounds of persecution.[14]

 Appeal